Ann Richards (actress): MGM

 Within her first week in Hollywood, Richards was cast in a short, The Woman in the House (1942), which led to a contract with Metro-Goldwyn-Mayer.
 The studio saw her as a "young Greer Garson".

 "I had an angel on my shoulder", she said later.
 "The studio respected my Australian credits and treated me like a star, but they cast me as 'Ann Richards', saying 'Shirley Ann, sounded too much like a Southern belle'".
 (Another reason was to avoid confusion with the actress Anne Shirley.)

 In June 1942 she was given a small role in Random Harvest (1942) with Ronald Colman and Greer Garson.
+According to Richards, producer Sidney Franklin told her if she had "come to the lot earlier" she would have gotten the role of Colman's fiancé, played by Susan PEters, as that part "is supposed to remind him of his first love, Greer Garson, whom you resemble much more than Susan does."
+(In Australia, Richards had gone to school with the daughters of Colman's brother Eric.)

-This was followed by a part in Three Hearts for Julia, and then a supporting role as an Australian nurse in Dr. Gillespie's New Assistant (1942).
+This was followed by a part in Three Hearts for Julia ("I had very little to do but it was interesting"), and then a supporting role as an Australian nurse in Dr. Gillespie's New Assistant (1942).

 In April 1943 she was given the most prestigious role of her career: the female lead in An American Romance (1944), a big-budget production from director King Vidor starring Brian Donlevy.
+Vidor had hoped to cast Ingrid Bergman who was unavailable.
+"They had this girl named Ann Richards who they were hoping would take the place of Greer Garson," he said.
+"They asked me to make tests of her and she made excellent tests.
+I considered it quite a compromise."

-News of this reached her parents in Australia half an hour before she received a telegraph from the army that their son Roderick, Richards' brother, was a POW in Borneo.
+News of Richards' casting reached her parents in Australia half an hour before she received a telegraph from the army that their son Roderick, Richards' brother, was a POW in Borneo.
 However, the film ended up spending a lot of time in post-production and received mixed reviews when released.
 MGM recorded a loss on the film and Vidor refused to work for MGM again.

 Richards tested for None But the Lonely Heart at RKO but lost it to June Duprez.
+She said she was promised parts in Gaslight and The Picture of Dorian Gray but did not get them.

+MGM was unsure what to do with Richards.
+"I loved MGM – except for the waiting – there were long periods when I wasn't being used", she commented later.
+Richards said the breaking point came when MGM refused to loan her out for the part played by Laraine Day in Cecil B. de Mille's film The Story of Dr Wassell.
+"I felt that if I could get away from MGM I could do more things," she said.
+She asked to be released from her contract.